pravusid/TIL/SpringBoot/Thymeleaf.md

 --- | ---
-hasRole([role]) | Returns true if the current principal has the specified role. hasAnyRole([role1,role2]) | Returns true if the current principal has any of the supplied roles (given as a comma-separated list of strings) principal | Allows direct access to the principal object representing the current user authentication | Allows direct access to the current Authentication object obtained from the SecurityContext permitAll | Always evaluates to true
+hasRole([role]) | Returns true if the current principal has the specified role. hasAnyRole([role1,role2]) | Returns true if the current principal has any of the supplied roles (given as a comma-separated list of strings) hasAuthority([role]) | Returns true if the current principal has the specified authority. hasAnyAuthority([role1,role2]) | Returns true if the current principal has any of the supplied Authority (given as a comma-separated list of strings) principal | Allows direct access to the principal object representing the current user authentication | Allows direct access to the current Authentication object obtained from the SecurityContext permitAll | Always evaluates to true